Top Experiences at UHV

 - Alternative Spring Break

 Each March during Spring Break, over a dozen students volunteer their time to help out communities in need during our Alternative Spring Break trip (ASB).
 ASB is a weeklong experience that provides individuals the opportunity to give back through service work and to learn more about other cultures.
-This all expenses paid trip takes students to Baton Rouge and New Orleans, Louisiana.
+This all expenses paid trip takes students to locations in Mississippi, Louisiana, and here in Texas.

 - Pride Week

-Pride Week is held each spring on campus at UHV.
-Pride Week offers a number of engaging events for students to attend, as well as educational sessions such as ROAR Leadership Conference where individuals can become a Jaguar Ally.
+Pride Week is held each spring on at UHV.
+Pride Week offers a number of engaging events for students to attend, as well as educational sessions such as Jaguar Ally Training where individuals can become better allies to the LGBTQ community.
 UHV prides itself on creating an inclusive environment for all individuals, including the LGBTQ community.
 Pride Week is an opportunity to celebrate this community.

 Splatterbeat is held annually during the first week of school, also known as Welcome Week.
 During this event, students listen to music from a DJ while banging drums covered with paint, similar to the world famous Blue Man Group.
 This event is a stress reliever for students.
 They walk away with a free t-shirt covered in paint, and an experience they remember for the entirety of the school year.